jlyheden/puppet-tomcat/README.markdown

 A Puppet module that manages Tomcat

-Minimally tested, probably broken for Tomcat 7.
-Fork and fix if this is important to you.
+Minimally tested on Lucid with stock Tomcat 6 packages and Tomcat 7 pinned from precise

 Dependencies:
 -------------